Normal Range of APTT Test

 Medications

-Most clotting factors are produced in the liver.
-Liver disease can lead to prolonged APTT due to reduced factor synthesis.
+Since most clotting factors are produced in the liver, liver disease often leads to prolonged APTT.

-Improper collection, delays in processing, or clot formation in the sample can lead to inaccurate results.
+Improper blood collection, underfilled tubes, delays in processing, or clot formation in the sample can falsely alter results.
+In lab practice, this is a common and often overlooked cause of abnormal readings.

 Additional Information